Skip to main content

 • “+ decent story”

 • “I thought the concept of the game was good when I first saw it, but I believe that this game is pretty much abandoned by the developers.
 The trading system is good, but apart from that, virtually none of the missions are completable.
-The combat system is basically just hacking at enemies with absolutely no strategy whatsoever.
-The English subtitles barely make sense, and you spend half your time running back to defend your city because you can only station 80 men as a garrison.
-Even when your men outnumber the AI, they can't win, so conquering and controlling areas is nearly impossible.
+The combat system is basically hack at enemies with absolutely no strategy whatsoever.
+The English subtitles just about make sense if you are a toddler.
+You spend half your life running back to defend your city because you can only station 80 men as a garrison, and even when your men outnumber the AI, they can't win.
+So the conquering and control of areas is nigh on impossible.
 If you see this game, run in the opposite direction and don't waste your cash.”

 • “There's not really a deep story here.”